smccree/CS-440-Programming-Assignment-2/README.md

 We performed six initial tests to classify a static fist gesture using the circularity method outlined under "Attempt 2" above.
 For each experiment, we attempted to keep ourselves and other background items out of view so as not to skew our results or create erroneous classifications.
 We evaluated the results of our experiments by examining their overall accuracy--i.e., the number of correct classifications versus incorrect ones.
 We repeated the same testing process for static open-hand and dynamic wave.
 We also tested to make sure that the program will not classify a close-fisted wave as an open-handed wave.

+After our initial tests, we performed 20 rapid-fire tests for both fist and open hand recognition.
+For waving, we performed 24 additional rapid-fire tests.
+We did this to ensure a more a better data sample for our confusion matrices evaluating our results.

 # Results

 Task 1: Testing Recognition of a Closed Fist